BrynMawr-CS312-2021/getting-started/README.md

 GLM is included with this repository but you can also install it [using the instructions here](http://macappstore.org/glm/).

+## Ubuntu

+On Ubuntu, run the following commands in terminal

+* `sudo apt-get install cmake`
+* `sudo apt-get libglew-dev`
+* `sudo apt-get install libglfw3-dev`
+* `sudo apt-get install libglfw3-dev`

+GLM is included with this repository but you can also install it [using the instructions here](http://macappstore.org/glm/).

 # Build on windows

 First, open the folder containing this source in Explorer.
 From here, right-click and open `Git Bash`.
 This will open a terminal window.